Zuzanna Szadkowski

 Zuzanna Szadkowski (born October 22, 1978) is a Polish-American actress known for her role as Dorota Kishlovsky on CW teen drama series Gossip Girl.
-Szadkowski also appeared on The Knick, Girls, Search Party, The Good Wife, The Sopranos, and Guiding Light.
+Szadkowski also appeared on The Gilded Age, The Knick, Girls, Search Party, The Good Wife, The Sopranos, and Guiding Light.
 She made her New York Stage debut in Nora Ephron and Delia Ephron's Love, Loss, and What I Wore in which she appeared in a record-breaking five all-star casts.

 Early and personal life

 Zuzanna Szadkowski was born on October 22, 1978, in Warsaw, Poland, and moved to the United States when she was three.
 About her national identity and Polish accent, she displays in Gossip Girl, she said, "I was born in Poland, so I am able to identify with her that way.
 The accent is modeled after people in my own family, so hopefully I am doing it justice".
 Szadkowski is a YoungArts alumnus.
 In 1997, she was named a Presidential Scholar of the Arts as part of the 1997 U.S Presidential Scholars Program.
-She attended Barnard College of Columbia University, and went on to earn a Master of Fine Arts in acting from the Institute for Advanced Theater Training at Harvard University.
+She attended Barnard College, and went on to earn a Master of Fine Arts in acting from the Institute for Advanced Theater Training at Harvard University.

 Szadkowski currently resides in Downtown Brooklyn.
 In 2010, she partnered with Sam Weisman to open an acting school, the Sam Weisman Studio, in New York City.